Nezumi72/batch_render_helper/README.md

 The BR Helper tab will be located in the 3d Viewport UI (N-panel) section.

 It consists of 3 portions:
-* Loop Controls: Where you define which scenes and frame ranges you want to render.
+* Scene Controls: Where you define which scenes and frame ranges you want to render.
 * Output File details: Where you provide an output folder, and setup the naming format of your files.
 * Output operators: Containing a Test and Render operator.

 [Back to Contents](#contents)

-# Loop Controls:
+# Scene Controls:

 ![](images/loop_controls_start.png)